 into a computer

 No computer monitor?
 No problem.
-With Endless, you can use any TV with an HDMI plug as a monitor.
+With Endless, you can use any TV with an HDMI or VGA input as a monitor.

 Powerful with & without internet